Message from the Director

 Boozhoo!
 Greetings Students and Friends:

-If you are in or around the Marquette area, feel free to visit our “village.”
-The Center for Native American Studies is located in 112 Whitman Hall at the corner of Norway Street and Fair Avenue in Marquette, Michigan.
+You are also invited to visit us at the Center for Native American Studies!
+We are located in 112 Whitman Hall at the corner of Norway Street and Fair Avenue in Marquette, Michigan.
 We are *usually* open 8 a.m. – 5 p.m.
-Monday-Friday ET.
+Monday-Thursday ET.
 If you are not able to see us in person, visit our Facebook page.
+Have an amazing fall semester and be respectful to one another!

 April E. Lindala, NMU Alum '97, '03, '06